 Credit-stealing & responsibility-avoiding

 You’ve seen this one before.
 It’s the boss that’s always right and you’re always wrong – and there’s nothing you can do about it.
-This “my way or the highway” attitude makes for a burnt out workforce.
+This “my way or the highway” attitude makes for a burned out workforce.
 This type of manager doesn’t give praise to their staff when they deserve it.
 Instead, they steal the spotlight from others, destroying team morale and boosting imposter syndrome in the process.
 Don’t expect them to own up to any mistakes or clean up the messes they make – they’ll likely blame others over taking personal responsibility.

 “Black and white” behavior